dev-ory/bevy_select/README.md

 It keeps selection state in a `Selector`, represents navigation requests as buffered Bevy messages, and publishes observer events when selection changes or a directional step is taken.

-Currently, it is quite 'opinionated' in the I organize, import, and name things, but I do plan on eventually including a prelude-like module.
+Currently, it is quite 'opinionated' in the way I organize, import, and name things, but I do plan on eventually including a prelude-like module.
 However, this is just a personal-use crate, so don't expect it to be updated or maintained.

 ## Features